CU-BioKEM/user-guide/docs/source/processing/using_software/alphafold.rst

 Alphafold
 =========
-**These instructions are not stable yet and will result in a ptaxs error.**
 Alphafold is used to predict the structure of proteins using their sequence alone.
 It does this through a machine learning approach that takes models of similar sequences into consideration, but mainly relies on how likely 2